orocommerce/documentation/dev_guide/install_upgrade_and_patch/how_to_co-install_applications.rst

     single: Application; Co-install applications
     single: Application

-How to co-install OroCommerce and OroCRM
+How to Co-install OroCommerce and OroCRM
 ========================================

 .. note::